gflohr/chess-openings/README.md

 # chess-openings

-The TypeScript library `chess-opening` can be used to read chess opening books in Polyglot (`.bin`) format and ECO data.
+The TypeScript library `chess-openings` can be used to read chess opening books in Polyglot (`.bin`) format and ECO data.

 It is a port of the Perl library